 Glazing instructions is included too.
 When adding the glaze, don’t just spread it in the exterior, get it in between the slices of ham.

 Costco’s brand is equally delicious too.

 Look how yummy this picture is!
 This fully cooked spiral-sliced bone-in ham is mouthwatering.
 It will not disappoint.

 This easy to serve ham tastes as good as it looks.
 So easy to prepare and the price is a fourth of what Honey Baked Ham would cost.
 Save yourself $50 or more and get this ham.

 NOTE: This is not a sponsored post.
 It is a succulent ham that’s why I am promoting it.
 You can substitute the glazing with your own or buy it without the glazing.

 Yes, you can.
 Remove it from the bone and place in an airtight container.
-If you vacuum seal using a food saver it is even better.
-It will stay fresh longer.
+It is even better if vacuum sealed as it will stay fresh longer.
 I have stored it for a month in the freezer.

 How long can I keep leftover ham in the fridge?

 No longer than 5 days.